Why this recipe works

 - If you don’t have a food processor to crush the graham crackers, you can place the graham crackers in a bag and break them up with a rolling pin.

+There are a few main differences between key limes and regular limes.
 Key limes differ from regular limes in that they are much smaller in size.
 They also are tart, but not as acidic as regular limes.
 They also have a pleasant floral aroma.

 Yes!
 You can use bottled key lime juice instead of fresh key limes in this recipe.
 I still like to use some key lime zest so sometimes I’ll buy 3-4 key limes to use for the zest and juice and then I will top off the rest of the juice needed with bottled key lime juice.
 My favorite is Nellie and Joe’s bottled key lime juice.